How to Invoice as a CIS Subcontractor: A Step-by-Step UK Guide

 - Net amount after CIS deductions

 For a hassle-free experience, consider using an invoice generator tool to simplify the process.
+Such tools can help ensure that you include all necessary details and format your invoice correctly, reducing the likelihood of errors.

 4. Calculate CIS deductions

 Understanding how CIS deductions affect your payment is important.
 Typically, contractors will deduct 20% from your invoice if you’re registered with the scheme.
 If not, they might deduct 30%.
 Use an online CIS deduction calculator to ensure accuracy.
+This calculation is based on the labour cost only, excluding the cost of materials and VAT.
+Accurate deductions are crucial to maintaining healthy cash flow and financial records.

 5. Include VAT where applicable

 If you're VAT registered, include VAT in your invoices.
 Remember, CIS deductions are calculated on the labour portion of your invoice only, excluding materials and VAT.
 Use a VAT calculator to ensure your figures are correct.
+In the UK, the standard VAT rate is 20%, and applying this correctly is important for compliance and your financial bottom line.

 6. Submitting your invoice

 Once your invoice is ready, submit it to your contractor.
 Ensure you keep a copy for your records.
 Contractors are legally required to provide you with a payment and deduction statement each time they make a deduction, so make sure you receive these documents.
+This statement is your evidence of deductions made and is vital for completing your tax return.

 Example: Invoicing as a CIS subcontractor